Win-Myint/jQueryToDoApp/README.md

 * uiGradients.com

 # Project intro
-A simple ToDo List applicaiton that allow users to dynamically insert/delete/strike-through their todo list!
+A simple ToDo List application that allow users to dynamically insert/delete/strike-through their todo list!